- 579,520 hits

 Yes and we in the community should be thankful to Irrfan for going public.
 However, the news has resulted in a flurry of items about Neuroendocrine Tumours (NET), some accurate, some not so accurate.
 Many commentators made assumptions of a brain tumour based on the ‘Neuro’ part of the word Neuroendocrine, this was dismissed by Irrfan in his initial tweet statement.

 I noted a 3000% increase in blog hits from India since the news hit.
 I’ve had many google alerts since the announcement was made and they all mainly contain simple facts.
 Some commentators have done their own research and are printing many strange things which are wrong about NETs.
 It follows that some of the awareness being generated is not the highest quality we should expect.
+However, this article gives a good insight into how NETs are managed on India.

 What happens next?